Handling panic attacks: What’s the best approach?

 You can add to this by thinking of the word ‘comfort’ on the in-breath, and the word ‘relax’ on the out-breath.
 (Substitute any calming words you like, such as ‘peaceful’, ‘calm’, etc)

-Note: If you’re having a full-blown panic attack, trying to control your breathing may not be possible, unfortunately; instead, do the Flooding technique described above.
+Note: Once you’re already having a full-blown panic attack, trying to control your breathing may not be possible, unfortunately.
+So instead, do the Flooding technique described above.

 3. Five Senses Grounding